Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

 - At least four of these beads must have holes large enough for the beading wire to pass through twice

-- Two clasps—lobster claw, trigger or spring ring type
+- Two lobster claw, trigger, or spring ring clasps

 - Sturdy open jump rings, preferably sterling silver or 14K gold-filled